dd32/td-gh-ex/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.7 - Dec 30 2019 =
+* List item is linedup with description in single page.

 = 1.0.6 - Sept 18 2019 =
 * insert page break in content-single and content-page, add skip link and all links are approachable via keyboard